 Who qualifies for mandatory relief?
-(Maximum 80%)

 Occupiers of the following qualify for mandatory rate relief:

 - a charity or the trustees of a charity

-- non-domestic premises occupied by an organisation, which although not a registered charity, has charitable objectives (a copy of the Articles of Association or the constitution of the organisation must be provided for inspection by the council)
+- an organisation not registered as a charity but has charitable objectives.
+You must provide a copy of the Articles of Association or the constitution of the organisation for us to inspect.

-- registered community amateur sports clubs
+- A registered community amateur sports clubs.

 Who qualifies for discretionary relief?
-(Maximum 100%)

-- non-profit making organisations occupying premises wholly or mainly for the purposes of recreation
+- non-profit-making organisations occupying premises wholly or mainly for the purposes of recreation.

 Criteria for discretionary relief

-- organisations should have an open membership policy
+organisations should have an open membership policy

-- facilities should be provided for disadvantaged groups
+- facilities should be for disadvantaged groups

 - facilities should be available to non-members